A Flexible, Parallel, Adaptive Geometric Multigrid method for FEM: Introduction

 Several different kinds of adaptive multigrid methods can be distinguished from the types of meshes and level spaces.
 Meshes can either be conforming or nonconforming.
 Conforming meshes are generated by bisection, or by refinement into $2^d$ children in $d$ dimensions dividing all edges and subsequent closure (red-green refinement).
-These methods have been implemented for simplicial meshes, and seem to be restricted to simplices with the exception of a closure mechanism for quadrilaterals based on division of each edge into three.
+These methods are most commonly used with simplicial meshes, and typically require mixed topologies otherwise.
 The alternative are nonconforming methods, most prominently the one-irregular meshes introduced by Bank, Sherman, and Weiser~\cite{BankShermanWeiser}.
 Here, the difference in refinement between two cells sharing a common edge may not exceed one level.
-While this constraint is mathematically not necessary and there have been codes which allow arbitrarily different refinement levels of neighbors, it nevertheless simplifies the code considerably in particular in view of modern architectures.
+This constraint is not necessary and there have been codes which allow arbitrarily different refinement levels of neighbors (see~\cite{aulisa2019construction} and references therein).
+It nevertheless simplifies the code considerably in particular in view of modern architectures.
 This method has been implemented for simplicial meshes as well as meshes based on (deformed) hypercubes.
 Since the meshes are nonconforming, additional care has to be taken to ensure conformity of associated finite element spaces.
 This is achieved by ``elimination of hanging nodes'' resulting in algebraic constraints on the possible finite element functions on the finer cell, see for instance \cite{ZaveRheinboldt79}.